GuidesUsing the Brainstorm Tool

 How to Use Colour Labels

-Visual Confirmation: Once you enter the text, you will notice that the coloured square slightly increases in size to clearly display your new label.
+• Visual Confirmation: Once you enter the text, you will notice that the coloured square has been slightly enlarged to clearly display your new label.

 Refining Your Ideas (Editing Notes)